 Portrait of Ruin also mentions the battle of 1999, despite taking place before it.
 At one point the characters mention a prophecy that Dracula will be finally defeated for good in a battle in 1999.
 This prophecy is cited as the reason why PoR's main character Johnathan Morris has the Vampire Killer whip, which is usually used only by members of the Belmont family.
 In order for the prophecy to come to pass no Belmont is allowed to touch the whip until 1999.

-Sam & Max, in the Telltale episodes, constantly refer to events that happen in other cases without getting into the specifics.
+In the Telltale episodes, the duo constantly refer to events that happen in other cases without getting into the specifics.
 Examples:

 Max: Great, now what am I going to do with the buckets of sea monster blood?